History 110 - Dr. Gayle Olson-Raymer

 - Intolerance of the poor.
 As poverty became more widespread throughout Europe, communities became less tolerant of their lot.
 This was especially the case in England which, by the 17th century, saw three new developments in English policy on the poor:

-- Behaviors of the poor that were somewhat acceptable under feudalism - gathering wood, pulling wool from sheep's back, pocketing a bit of grain - became criminalized.
+- Behaviors of the poor that had been somewhat acceptable under feudalism - gathering wood, pulling wool from sheep's back, pocketing a bit of grain - became criminalized.

 - The landless poor who traveled throughout England looking for work were looked upon as a social threat and a social problem.
 Thus, The Poor Act of 1598 defined migratory workers as a social threat and an economic liability to England.
 These "threats" and "problems" could - and were - be arrested and put in jail.

-- In some circles, the landless poor became known as less than a "threat" and mor of an opportunity - or resource that needed appropriat training and handling to be profitable in the new world of capitalism.
-Thus, England began to make wage laborers out of the poor and put them to work building public projects.
+- England began to make wage laborers out of the poor and put them to work building public projects.

 Warfare.
 Largely as a result of the reformation, religious warfare became a regular feature of 16th Century Europe.
 Additionally, political and economic warfare wracked the continent.
 The most celebrated of these conflicts involved Spain and England in a religious, political, and economic battle.